Mathieu-Bouisson/interview-tests/back-end-test.md

 **NB 2:** As you can guess here, your code should be executable by Node after a build.
 We consider Node 6.10 as the standard distribution for this test.

-For all cases, make a short description of your choices and instructions at the end of this README.

 **Feel free to contact us if you have questions about those instructions.
 Good luck!**

 ---